okonomichiyaki/supercat/010-F05-caretaker.md

 ✦ Can bot Move, Build, Repair, or <ins>favorable combat</ins> to take control of any Golems on the map?

+✦ Are there any Sleeping Golems that are not on the map?

+- Can bot Influence or Secure the Imperial Council?

 Stone Speakers
 : If bot is winning an ambition it just declared, and bot has no Golems, use Stone-Speakers' ability.

+Imperial Council Decided
+: If there are any Sleeping Golems that are not on the map, bot will resolve the Crises.

+## Act II

+✦ Can bot Secure or Influence a Lore card?

+✦ Can bot Secure or Influence Librarians?

+Librarians
+: Bot will always use the ability to draw and attach a Lore card

 <#endif>